 Tools

 Tools are external functionalities or APIs that can be used by a large language model (LLM) to perform specific actions or retrieve information beyond its inherent capabilities.
-AIP Agents equipped with tools use a chain-of-thought, which may result in a slower time to first token.
 Tools are especially useful for allowing the LLM to determine control flow and construct inputs.

 A screenshot of edit mode in AIP Agent Studio, with an agent configured with an Action, the Object Query tool, and an Ontology Semantic Search tool.